 If you or anyone you know has been diagnosed with keratoconus or corneal ectasia, we strongly encourage you to contact us for this revolutionary treatment.
 To help you better understand how Cross-Linking can help treat these common concerns, we have provided answers to a number of frequently asked questions about CXL.

-If you have additional questions about Corneal Collagen Cross-Linking, or if you would like to schedule an appointment with one of our experienced eye doctors, please contact us today.
+If you have additional questions about Corneal Collagen Cross-Linking in Austin, or if you would like to schedule an appointment with one of our experienced eye doctors, please contact us today.

 What is Corneal Collagen Cross-Linking?